 This perfect natural rock pool is hidden from the main traffic.
 No waves, only pristine water.
 Here seawater mixes with freshwater, and the temperature is cool and refreshing.
 There is a swim-thru at 7-8 meters, suitable for beginners.

 7. Jyakmey monomanok

 The No.1 popular snorkeling site for obvious reasons: easy entry, scenic landscape, 20 meters of depth, and a whole colony of nemo!

-Note: no cell phone signal.
+Note: diving might not be allowed during flying fish festival. no cell phone signal.